Denver Personal Injury Lawyers

 While there isn’t a minimum age requirement for Colorado motorcycle passengers, they must be tall enough to reach the footrests, and they must wear a DOT-approved helmet if they’re under the age of 18.

 Hurt in a motorcycle crash?
-Get in touch with Zaner Harden Law
+Get in touch with Zaner Harden Personal Injury Lawyers

-The Denver motorcycle accident attorneys with Zaner Harden Law are standing by to fight for your rights if you’ve suffered an injury in a motorcycle accident caused by someone else’s negligence.
+The Denver motorcycle accident attorneys with Zaner Harden Personal Injury Lawyers are standing by to fight for your rights if you’ve suffered an injury in a motorcycle accident caused by someone else’s negligence.

 We know how to deliver results on behalf of our clients, and we’ll work hard to do the same for you.
 Contact our Denver law office online or call (720) 613-9706 today for a free case review.